radeshmukh/networkautoansible/README.md

 ## Getting Started

-This project has few python scripts for now:
+This project has few ansible playbooks for now:
 1. Copy image file to tftp server and then to network devices
 2. Push configuration to devices from config file
 3. Back up configuration from devices